efidiles/efidiles.github.io/_posts/work/2015-07-15-worldremit-website.md

 I worked in a team of 2 developers and contracted to maintain, internationalise, introduce modern frontend workflow and progressively refactor and update the design of the website.

-- Carried general maintenance task and bug fixing at all levels (frontend, backend, CMS)
+- Carried out general maintenance task and bug fixing at all levels (frontend, backend, CMS)
 - Advocated and helped with the migration from TFS to GIT
 - Introduced automation using Gulp (linters, concaternation, minification)
 - Establish strategies to internationalise the website and progressively update the design